Recipient of pig kidney transplant reaches a milestone

 "If this person lives for a good long time, whatever that means — six months, a year, longer — with a pig kidney, that alone is not going to allow us to conclude that this is a solution to the organ shortage," says Michael Gusmano, a bioethicist at Lehigh University College of Health.

-The FDA may give the green light to a study this year at the request of Revivicor, a Blacksburg, Va., biotech company developing the organs, including the kidney Looney received.
+The FDA may give the green light to a study this year at the request of United Therapeutics, which owns Revivicor, a Blacksburg, Va., biotech company developing the organs, including the kidney Looney received.
 NPR also got exclusive access to report on Revivicor's research farm last year.
 A rival company, eGenesis, of Cambridge, Mass., is also testing organs from another kind of modified pig.

 In the meantime, Looney is looking forward to going home to her husband, two daughters and two grandchildren.
 She also wants to resume work as a cashier at a Dollar General and to travel more.